Finite convergent presentation of plactic monoid for type C: Plactic monoid for type C

 We have $23\equiv 23,$ then

 Hence,

 \end{example}

-\begin{remark} Consider a word $w$ on $\mathcal{C}_{n}^{\ast}.$ The symplectic tableau $P(w)$ can be computed by starting with the empty word, which is a valid tableau, and iteratively applying the insertion schemes described above.
-Notice that when $w$ is the reading of a symplectic tableau $T$, $P(w) = T$.
+\begin{remark} Consider a word $w$ in $\mathcal{C}_{n}^{\ast}.$ The symplectic tableau $P(w)$ can be computed by starting with the empty word, which is a valid tableau, and iteratively applying the insertion schemes described above.
+Notice that when $w$ is the reading of a symplectic tableau $T$, we have $P(w) = T$.

 Let $u$ and $v$ be the readings of two admissible columns $U$ and $V$ respectively.
-As we have seen in the subsection~\ref{symplectic tableaux}, $U\succeq V$ means that the column $U$ appears to the right of $V$ in a symplectic tableau.
-Note that $U\nsucceq V$ means that the word $uv$ is the reading of a nonsymplectic tableau. \end{remark}
+As we have seen in Subsection~\ref{symplectic tableaux}, $U\succeq V$ means that the column $U$ can appear to the right of $V$ in a symplectic tableau.
+Note that $U\nsucceq V$ means that the word $uv$ is not the reading of a symplectic tableau. \end{remark}

-\begin{lemma} Let $u$ and $v$ be the readings of two admissible columns $U$ and $V$ respectively, such that $U\nsucceq V$.
+\begin{lemma} Let $u$ and $v$ be the readings of two admissible columns $U$ and $V$ respectively.
 The symplectic tableau $P(uv)$ consists of at most two columns. \end{lemma}